rashidwassan/today-i-learned/blockchain/forks.md

 - Segregated Witness (segwit).
 - Softfork of Bitcoin blockchain to increase the block size limit.
 - It allows the block to hold more transaction data by removing the signature data from each transaction.
+- This is the only type of fork which is backwards compatible.

 ## Hard Fork:
 - It is a large change.